 South Dakota Distribution: The Boreal Chorus Frog can be found statewide, though records are lacking from north-central South Dakota.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.

 Remarks: The Boreal Chorus Frog was previously considered a subspecies of the Western Chorus Frog (Pseudacris triseriata) but was elevated to full species due to differences in morphology and call characteristics.